Rock-Village.com

 We bought some 'natural look' stones from Lowes.
 On Saturday afternoon, we laid those out.
 Paul pulled out his surveying equipment to more easily check out the slope.
 It was fairly uneven, but Paul was able to minimize the difference between sections.
 We both laid down the stones.
 (The pile of stones you see is actually only some of them.)

-pallet of edging stones
+Pallet of edging stones stacked beside the driveway

 Paul working on shade garden edge